OSINT-mindset/lingolens/README.md

 Search in Google Lens in lingo!

+Tired of irrelevant results of reverse image search?
+Yeah, search results can be VERY different!

 Lingolens allows:
 - search image in Google Lens for several languages (RU/EN/PL for now), excluding known results
 - generate one simple HTML report with all the results